alanchelmickjr/see-and-say/README.md

 ## 🚀 **Quick Start Guide**

+‼️ **Prerequisite: Download LlamaFile AI Model**

+Simply eBay uses LlamaFile to run the AI model locally on your machine for privacy and offline capabilities.
+Due to its size (around 4-5GB), the model file (`llava-v1.5-7b-q4.llamafile`) is NOT included in this repository.
+You need to download it manually:

+1. **Visit the LlamaFile GitHub repository:** [Mozilla-Ocho/llamafile](https://github.com/Mozilla-Ocho/llamafile)
+2. **Navigate to the releases section** or look for model download links.
+The specific model used by this project is `llava-v1.5-7b-q4.llamafile`.
+You can often find it linked from their main README or other community resources if not directly in releases.
+    - A direct link for a compatible Llamafile (like the one used in development, `llava-v1.5-7b-Q4_K_M.llamafile`) can usually be found via Hugging Face or other model repositories that package for Llamafile.
+For example, search for "llava-v1.5-7b llamafile".
+3. **Download the `llava-v1.5-7b-q4.llamafile` file.**
+4. **Place the downloaded file** into the root directory of this project (i.e., `/Users/alanhelmick/Documents/GitHub/ebay-helper/llava-v1.5-7b-q4.llamafile`).
+5. **Make it executable:**

+    ```bash
+    chmod +x llava-v1.5-7b-q4.llamafile
+    ```

+The `startup.sh` and `start-llava.sh` scripts expect this file to be present and executable in the project root.

 ## ⚡ **One-Command Launch**

 ```bash
 # Make sure you're in the project directory
 cd ebay-helper